A Constitutional Wealth Tax

 Wealth Integration methods could replicate the economic effects of a traditional wealth tax, but with an intrinsically different constitutional analysis.
 The Court could strike down Wealth Integration methods only by overruling settled prior precedent, invalidating many current features of the income tax, and fundamentally restricting Congress’s power to tax income under the Sixteenth Amendment.

-Finally, this Article considers the broader implications of Wealth Implication methods for the constitutionality of a traditional wealth tax.
-The possibility that Congress could instead tax wealth through Wealth Integration methods provides a new argument why the Court should uphold a traditional wealth tax as well.
-Otherwise, the Court would have to choose between restricting the Sixteenth Amendment or introducing a formal distinction between economically similar taxes that would still diminish the effect of the apportionment requirement as a restraint on Congress’s taxing power.
+Finally, the possibility that Congress could instead tax wealth through Wealth Integration methods provides a new argument why the Court should uphold a traditional wealth tax as well.
+Otherwise, the Court would have to choose between fundamentally restricting the Sixteenth Amendment—and jeopardizing the income tax as we know it — or distinguishing between economically similar taxes on the basis of their formal label, while still allowing Congress to tax wealth and diminishing the effect of the apportionment requirement as a restraint on Congress’s taxing power.

 Keywords: Wealth Tax, Inequality, Constitutional Law